Audreykacur/SoftwareEngineering/Jan13.md

 - Because feedback and adaptation evolve the specifications and design, it is also known as iterative and evolutionary development.

 - Each iteration involves choosing a small subset of the requirements, and quickly designing, implementing, and testing.
+	- pick the ones that are most important or are the riskiest (late fee because that would require a payment meethod)

 - The act of taking a small step before all requirements are finalized, or the entire design is speculatively defined, leads to rapid feedback from the users, developers, and tests (such as load and usability tests).